aws-samples/aws-health-aware/README.md

 1. [Enable Health Organizational View](https://docs.aws.amazon.com/health/latest/ug/enable-organizational-view-in-health-console.html) from the console, so that you can aggregate all Personal Health Dashboard (PHD) events for all accounts in your AWS Organization.
 2. Have at least 1 [endpoint](#configuring-an-endpoint) configured (you can have multiple)
-3. Have access to deploy Cloudformation Templates with the following resources: AWS IAM policies, Amazon DynamoDB Tables, AWS Lambda, Amazon EventBridge and AWS Secrets Manager in the **AWS Organizations Master Account**.
+3. Have access to deploy Cloudformation Templates with the following resource: AWS IAM policies in the **AWS Organizations Master Account**.
-4. If using Multi-Region, you must deploy the following 2 CloudFormation templates to allow the Stackset deployment to deploy resources **even if you have full administrator privileges, you still need to follow these steps**.
+4. If using Multi-Region, you must deploy the following 2 CloudFormation templates in the **Member Account** to allow the Stackset deployment to deploy resources **even if you have full administrator privileges, you still need to follow these steps**.
  - In CloudFormation Console create a stack with new resources from the following S3 URL: https://s3.amazonaws.com/cloudformation-stackset-sample-templates-us-east-1/AWSCloudFormationStackSetAdministrationRole.yml - this will allows CFT Stacksets to launch AHA in another region
  - Launch the stack.
  - In CloudFormation Console create a stack with new resources from the following S3 URL: https://s3.amazonaws.com/cloudformation-stackset-sample-templates-us-east-1/AWSCloudFormationStackSetExecutionRole.yml) - In *AdministratorAccountId* type in the 12 digit account number you're running the solution in (e.g. 000123456789)